C. J. Anderson: 2017 season

 In the 2017 season, Anderson emerged as the Broncos' main rushing weapon.
 He ended up being one of the few bright spots for the team in a dismal season.
 On September 17, 2017, in Week 2, Anderson ran for 118 yards and a touchdown on 25 carries as well as recording three catches for 36 yards and a touchdown against the Dallas Cowboys.
 He was the first running back to break 100 yards against the Cowboys since Alfred Morris did so for the Washington Redskins in 2015.
-In Week 15, against the Indianapolis Colts, he finished with 158 rushing yards on Thursday Night Football.
+In Week 15, against the Indianapolis Colts, he finished with 158 rushing yards.
 On December 31, in Week 17, he rushed for 61 yards on 18 carries against the Kansas City Chiefs, bringing his season yardage total to 1,007 yards.
-It was his first 1,000-yard season.
+It was his first and only 1,000-yard season.

 On April 16, 2018, Anderson was released by the Broncos after five seasons.